 Included in that spend can be your return airfares, airport/departure taxes, pre-paid hotel stays during the trip or pre-paid 'overseas itinerary items', which gives you the flexibility to book your flights using frequent flyer points and still be covered, provided you use money for something else as part of the trip.

 Extended warranty cover, purchase protection, pricing guarantees, interstate flight inconvenience insurance, transit accident insurance and rental vehicle excess insurance in Australia are also included.

 Bank of Melbourne Amplify Signature: how it compares

-Given all of the recent changes to frequent flyer credit cards in Australia, the Bank of Melbourne Amplify Signature card remains a competitive product, with no limit to the number of points you can earn and a choice between four major airlines with which you can earn frequent flyer points.
+Given all the recent changes to frequent flyer credit cards in Australia, the Bank of Melbourne Amplify Signature card remains a competitive product, with no limit to the number of points you can earn and a choice between four major airlines with which you can earn frequent flyer points.

-(You start by earning 1.5 Amplify points per dollar spent, which becomes 1.65 Amplify points after your birthday bonus arrives.
+(You start by earning 1.5 Amplify Points per dollar spent, which becomes 1.65 Amplify Points after your birthday bonus arrives.
 Convert that to Velocity at a 2:1 rate and that's equal to 0.825 Velocity points – or a higher 0.94875 Velocity points if you complete your conversion during one of Velocity's 15% bonus points offers.)